Edith Moore collection

 Scope and Contents

-This collection consists largely of the genealogical research done by Moore and other members of her family.
-Edith Moore has collected her own writings, family research, correspondence about her research, and created family trees.
+This collection consists largely of the genealogical research done by Edith L. Moore and other members of her family, ranging from 1848 to 2005.
+Moore collected her own writings, family research, correspondence about her research, and created family trees.
 The smaller series within the collection consist of personal papers relating specifically to Edith Moore, her early life and career, the entirety of her correspondence and that of other members of her family, family papers, especially of her mother and father, photographs and postcards, and other miscellany that largely consists of various publications that cannot be attributed to any one person, drawings, and realia.

 Dates